This post contains affiliate links.

 - Letting the battery run down before charging: It can be challenging never to let a battery completely run down before you charge it.
 The good thing is that it won't be bad for the battery if it only happens a few times, but be sure to keep a note of the runtime that the ride-on has and start charging before it runs out of juice.

 A weak battery that doesn't last for a long time is a common concern many parents have when it comes to Power Wheels, but there are many things that you can do to make it last longer.
 Some of them may even be too obvious for many people, but some parents still commit these mistakes.

-Always remember the best practices that we shared with you because aside from saving yourself some cash from buying a replacement battery, some of these tips will also keep your child safe while using the Power Wheels.
+Always remember the best practices that I shared with you because aside from saving yourself some cash from buying a replacement battery, some of these tips will also keep your child safe while using the Power Wheels.